charmed-kubernetes/kubernetes-docs/pages/k8s/charm-easyrsa.md

 ### Client certificate and key

-The easyrsa charm generates a client certificate after the CA certificate is created.
+The EasyRSA charm generates a client certificate after the CA certificate is created.
 If another charm needs the CA the code must react to the flag `certificates.client.cert.available`.
 The relationship object has a method that returns the client cert and client key called `get_client_cert`.